kevinva/AttributeLabel/README.md

 ###Installations

+1.Import CoreText Framework;
-Just drag HzLabel.h, HzLabel.m, HzLabelBuilder.h and HzLabelBuilder.m these four files to you project.
+2.Drag HzLabel.h, HzLabel.m, HzLabelBuilder.h and HzLabelBuilder.m these four files to you project.

-###Demo
+###How to use

 * By coding